-Some automatic label applicator systems will automatically print labels, and then apply them.
+Some automatic tread label applicator systems will automatically print labels, and then apply them.
 Other systems are designed to apply an already printed label or die cut part.
-If your labeling strategy requires variable data (date, lot code, product-specific information, etc.), we'll need to consider a system that, at a minimum, prints information on demand before automatic application.
-If your labeling strategy requires the use of color – let's say to include your logo- we'll need to be sure we take that into consideration as well as not all label applicators have the ability to print in color.
+If your labeling strategy requires variable data (date, lot code, product-specific information, etc.), you'll need to consider a system that, at a minimum, prints information on demand before automatic application.
+If your labeling strategy requires the use of color—let's say, to include your logo—we'll need to be sure we take that into consideration as well, as not all label applicators have the ability to print in color.

 What is your budget?

-Based on everything we've discussed above, it should come as no surprise that the investment in an automatic label applicator system can vary based on things like throughput needs and connectivity requirements.
+Based on everything we've discussed above, it should come as no surprise that the investment in an automatic label applicator system can vary based on things like throughput needs and added features.

-Typically, automated label applicator systems can range anywhere from $20,000 - $250,000.
 When considering business justification for a label applicator system, it's helpful to think through opportunity costs: what is the expense if a labeling mistake occurs?
 Or, if a tire doesn't get labeled at all?

-Simply put, automatic label applicators can greatly reduce or even fully replace the manual task of labeling.
-Determining which kind of system is right for you will depend on multiple factors associated with your goals, process, industry, and label volume.
+To sum it all up, automatic label applicators can greatly reduce or even fully replace the manual task of labeling.
+Determining which system is right for you will depend on multiple factors associated with your goals, process, industry, and label volume.
 To continue your research, have a read through our whitepaper 'Is automatic label automation right for you?
 4 key questions you must ask'.

 Here at Computype, we've been helping customers improve their labeling processes with label automation for over 40 years.
-Our Global Services Team and Equipment Engineers are experts in helping you determine which applicator makes the most for your business, budget, and future goals.
+Our Global Services Team and Equipment Engineers are experts in helping you determine which applicator makes the most sense for your business, budget, and future goals.